HaikuArchives/StreamRadio/docs/userguide.md

 ### Deleting a radio station <a name = "manage_delete"></a>

-To remove a station that you no longer want from your collection, simply select it and go to `Edit -> Remove`
+To remove a station from your collection, simply select it and go to `Edit -> Remove`.

 ![RemoveStation](screenshots/06_Remove_Station.png)